By Elizabeth Colsen, MD, General Surgery

 How is GERD diagnosed?

 An upper endoscopy is a procedure where the doctor uses a camera to examine your esophagus and stomach while you are under anesthesia.
 During an endoscopy, your doctor may take biopsies to see if the acid has caused any damage to your esophagus.

 The first line of treatment is lifestyle modifications.
 These may include changing your diet, losing weight, reducing or quitting smoking, and reducing or abstaining from drinking alcohol.

 If that does not work, then your doctor may recommend that you take a prescription medication to reduce the acid in your stomach.
 When the medications fail to work, or for those that do not wish to continually take medications, surgery may be an option.
 Prior to surgery, your doctor may order more tests to confirm that you have acid reflux and your esophagus is working.

-These operations are usually laparoscopic, using small incisions which offers a short hospital stay.
+This operation is usually laparoscopic, using small incisions which offers a short hospital stay.
 In some patients, however, certain factors may require the surgery to be an open procedure.